DSharpPlus/DSharpPlus/docs/articles/analyzers/core.md

 }
 ```

-### Design warning DSP0006
+## Design Warning DSP0006

 Use `ModifyAsync` instead of multiple calls to `AddOverwriteAsync`.

 Multiple calls to `AddOverwriteAsync` on the same channel can cause multiple requests to happen on the same channel.
 Instead, prefer using `ModifyAsync` with the aggregated overwrites to minimize this to a single request.

 The following sample will generate DSP0006: